VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 ## Plugin manager

 We are going to use [mini.nvim](https://nvim-mini.org/mini.nvim/) for this.

-mini.nvim is actually a collection of lua modules.
-One of those modules has the plugin manager we are going to use, [mini.deps](https://nvim-mini.org/mini.nvim/doc/mini-deps.html).
-I recommend this because Neovim it's close to have [its own plugin manager](https://neovim.io/doc/user/pack.html#_plugin-manager) and at the surface level is almost identical to `mini.deps`.
-It'll take a few years for the built-in plugin manager to be available to everyone.
-Right now only those who are willing to compile Neovim from source or use a nightly build have access to it.
-But while we wait we can start using `mini.deps`.
+Is worth noting Neovim `v0.12` has added a feature called [vim.pack](https://neovim.io/doc/user/pack.html#_plugin-manager), this is a fully functional plugin manager built into the editor.
+Unfortunately it'll take a few years before this version of Neovim is available in every operating system.
+If you are one of the lucky ones and have access to `vim.pack`, you can learn more about it here: [A guide to vim.pack](https://echasnovski.com/blog/2026-03-13-a-guide-to-vim-pack).

+For the sake of backwards compatibility I will recommend [mini.deps](https://nvim-mini.org/mini.nvim/doc/mini-deps.html).
+At the surface level `mini.deps` is very similar to `vim.pack` so it should be fairly easy to migrate from one to the other in the future.

 Now, *how does one install a plugin without a plugin manager?*